Mayo stand and back table instruments for Laparoscopic Adrenalectomy surgery setupClamping & Occluding

 Laparoscopic Wave Grasper

-Drapes: Folded towel with towel clips and Laparotomy drape
+Folded towel with towel clips and Laparotomy drape

-Anesthesia: General
+General

-Surgery Steps: Once the patient has been prepped and draped, an 11 or 15 blade (doctor’s preference) on a #3 knife handle can be used to make a small incision where a Verres needle can be inserted and connected to the CO2 tubing for inflation.
-More incisions will be made to place the doctor’s preferred ports in (usually two 5mm and one 12mm), and the 30 degree laparoscope connected to the camera and light cord will be inserted through one of the ports.
+The surgeon will use an 11 or 15 blade (doctor’s preference) on a #3 knife handle to make a small incision where a Verres needle can be inserted and connected to the CO2 tubing for inflation.
+Additional incisions will be made to insert the doctor’s preferred ports (usually two 5mm and one 12mm).

-Once all the ports are placed, basic laparoscopic instruments such as alligator graspers, Debakey graspers, or wave graspers, laparoscopic scissors, different sized laparoscopic clip appliers, L hook cautery, a laparoscopic Harmonic scalpel, and sometimes a Maryland are all used to mobilize the colon and spleen, and take down any adhesions or ligaments in order to reach the adrenal vein.
-If doing a right sided adrenalectomy, a liver retractor will need to be used to keep the liver out of the way.
+Basic laparoscopic instruments such as alligator graspers, Debakey graspers, or wave graspers, laparoscopic scissors, different sized laparoscopic clip appliers, L hook cautery, a laparoscopic Harmonic scalpel, and sometimes a Maryland are used to mobilize the colon and spleen, and take down any adhesions or ligaments in order to reach the adrenal vein.

-Once the adrenal vein is reached, the laparoscopic clip appliers will be used to clamp them off and then they will be cut using the Harmonic scalpel.
-More dissection will be done with the same instruments before in order to free up the adrenal gland, and an EndoCatch or some sort of retrieval bag will be inserted through a port and used to pull the gland out when it is fully dissected.
+More dissection will be done with the same instruments to free up the adrenal gland, and an EndoCatch or some sort of retrieval bag will be inserted through a port and used to pull the gland out when it is fully dissected.

 A suction irrigator will be used to irrigate the abdomen, and hemostasis will be ensured before turning off the CO2 and removing the ports and camera.